 If you believe you’ve been getting multiple false positives or false negatives, you should see your doctor.
-This is especially important if you are participating in fertility treatments or are showing symptoms of pregnancy, but receiving negative test results.
+This is especially important if you are participating in fertility treatments or are showing pregnancy symptoms, but receiving negative test results.

-Some false pregnancy test results could be a result of a hormone imbalance, including PCOS, a chemical or ectopic pregnancy, evaporation lines, and more.3,4 It can also impact your mental health due to the stress and anxiety it can cause.5 Make sure you’re following your test instructions correctly to avoid any user error.
+Some false pregnancy test results could be a result of a hormone imbalance, including PCOS, a chemical pregnancy or ectopic pregnancy, evaporation lines, and more.3,4 It can also impact your mental health due to the stress and anxiety it can cause.5 Make sure you’re following your test instructions correctly to avoid any user error.
 We made sure our early-result pregnancy tests are simple and easy to use with jargon-free instructions to get the clear answer you need.

-It’s important to follow directions exactly when taking pregnancy tests, otherwise you could end up with a false positive or false negative result.
+It’s important to follow pregnancy test instructions exactly when taking a urine test, otherwise you could end up with a false positive or false negative result.
 If you’re following the instructions correctly and you’re still concerned that your results are incorrect, you should consult your doctor.
-Many fertility medications and occasionally some OTC or prescription drugs could cause a false pregnancy test result, but a blood test and transvaginal ultrasound will help rule this out.
+Many fertility medications and occasionally some OTC or prescription drugs could cause a false positive pregnancy test result, but a blood pregnancy test and transvaginal ultrasound will help rule this out.

 - Cleveland Clinic.
 Pregnancy Tests: How They Work, Types & Accuracy.
 Cleveland Clinic.
 Published 2021. https://my.clevelandclinic.org/health/articles/9703-pregnancy-tests